adamsjoe/SZ_Test/README.md

 When run, this test is marked as a ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)`Fail`

+## Test Report

+In the `sampleReport` directory you will see a basic HTML report showing what has passed and failed.

 ## Improvements

 As mentioned above some of the tests are quite large.
 This repo could benefit from a slight refactor to aid readability.

 It would also benefit from a chat with a PO to ensure that assumptions made are correct.

+More additional testing could be done with negative scenarios (for example searching by id but passing in a String value.
+The aim here would be to ensure that informative error messages are being provided.)

 ## Observations